foyerlive/documentation/structures/JSONProductFeed.md

 ```
 ##Product Variation Object properties
 When a Product has several variations, based on, for example, size and color, a product variation is required for each
 possible combination.
-This allows the interface to dynamically prepare a menu to configure a Product down to a single
-SKU available to order/purchase.
+The variations are dynamically added to the interface as options of a single Product SKU to be selected when configuring that Product for order/purchase.

 | Field | Type | Overview |
 | ----- | ---- | -------- |